ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 Global Object Identification, as the name suggests, is about being able to uniquely identify an object within our schema.
 Moreover, it allows consumers of our schema to refetch an object in a standardized way.
 This capability allows client applications, such as [Relay](https://relay.dev), to automatically refetch types.

-To identify types that can be refetched, a new `Node` interface type is introduced.
+To identify types that can be re-fetched, a new `Node` interface type is introduced.

 ```sdl
 interface Node {